pantheon-systems/documentation/source/_docs/guides/quickstart/08-onserver-dev-part1.md

 15. When this is finished, you’ll again need to activate/enable the new theme on your Live site.

 Congratulations!
 You just performed on-server development.
-You made changes on your Dev site, reviewed them on your Live site, then deployed them to Live.
+You made changes on your Dev site, reviewed them on your Test site, then deployed them to Live.